Bible Meaning: Double ash heap, I shall be doubly fruitful, double fruitful

-Biblical commentaries speculate the city of Ephraim may have been previously known as Ophrah (Joshua 18:23) or possibly Ephron (2Chronicles 13:19).
+Biblical commentaries speculate the city named after the tribe may have been previously known as Ophrah (Joshua 18:23) or possibly Ephron (2Chronicles 13:19).

-Ephraim, taking its role as leader of the tribes a bit too seriously, took on a spirit of jealousy and rivalry when its status was not recognized.
+The tribe, taking its role as the leader of Israel a bit too seriously, took on a spirit of jealousy and rivalry when its status was not recognized.
 They severely chastised Gideon for not including them in his fight against the Midianites, even though God only needed three hundred men to defeat them (Judges 8:1 - 3).